 Raises aren't what they used to be, and neither is job security.
-For these reasons, some workers turn to freelancing.
+For these reasons, some workers turn to freelance work.
 If you're looking to supplement your income, or test the waters for a whole new career, freelancing might be the answer.
 Here's how to find the best freelance jobs for your skills, needs, and experience.
-Also review tips on how to find funding if you want to start freelancing.
+Also, review tips on how to find funding if you want to start freelancing.

 4 Tips for Finding Freelance Work

 At least 60 percent of all jobs are found through networking.
 Freelance gigs are particularly well-suited for this job search method because employers are more willing to give you a chance if you come recommended by someone they already know and trust.

 How do you get started networking?
 The good news is that you're probably doing it already.
 If you socialize with present or former colleagues or anyone in your industry, you're making and forging connections that will help you find work, freelance or otherwise.
 Your goal now is to keep your eyes and ears open for opportunities.

 Social media is the would-be freelancer's best friend.
 Your favorite social network can be your personal website, free advertising, and electronic business card, all rolled into one.
 You can leverage your existing social media presence by quietly announcing to certain connections that you're looking for work, or post a general notice on your own profile that you're now accepting freelance clients.

 Just watch those privacy settings.
 If you've connected with your boss -- or the office tattletale -- on social media, you could inadvertently be announcing your intentions to the wrong person.

 When you think of job sites, you probably only think in terms of full-time work.
 But in fact, most of the major job search sites allow you to search for freelance gigs as well, either by keyword, filter, or category.
 In addition, there are plenty of sites that cater specifically to folks looking solely for freelance work.